Introduction

 Team Leadership

-While no systematic reviews address team leadership assessment during a crisis, the Concise Assessment of Leader Management (CALM) Tool shows promise for use in simulated and real pediatric crises.
-Applying this tool to the video reviews of actual pediatric emergencies (cardiac arrests, septic shock), investigators demonstrated a statistically significant correlation between the CALM score and time to epinephrine administration (p = 0.01) and a positive correlation with time to fluid administration.
-However, the latter was not statistically significant (p = 0.64).
-[35]
+Although no systematic reviews address team leadership assessment during a crisis, the Concise Assessment of Leader Management (CALM) tool shows promise for use in simulated and real pediatric crises.
+Applying this tool to the video reviews of actual pediatric emergencies, such as cardiac arrests and septic shock, investigators demonstrated a statistically significant correlation between the CALM score and time to epinephrine administration (P=.01) and a positive correlation with time to fluid administration.
+However, the latter was not statistically significant (P=.64).[35]

 Error and Risk Management